-- Clients must be give clean urine to verify drug free. .
+- Clients must be give clear urine to verify they are drug free.
 The service advises clients who use cannabis to reduce their cannabis consumption in the weeks preceding admission.
 Exact goals will be set around this at assessment.
 However, given the length of time that it takes cannabis to leave the system, a positive urine result will not prevent a client from being admitted to the unit.

-- The client’s GP and/or psychiatrist may need to provide up-to-date reports for clients presenting with complex mental health / medical conditions, including histories of self-harm and suicide ideation/attempts.
-Where necessary Probation officers / Solicitors will be asked have provided information on previous / pending court cases and convictions for arson, weapons, sexual and violent offences.
+- The client’s GP and/or psychiatrist may need to provide up-to-date reports for clients presenting with complex mental health / medical conditions, including histories of self-harm and suicidal ideation/attempts.

 Do I have to pay for the High Park Residential Programme?